Drag13/react-learning-course-short/devlog.md

 ## How to update documentation

 All course related data should be stored in the `course.json` file.
-To update documentation please execute the next command
+Updates should be done in the pre push phase **automatically**, with the help of Husky.
+To update documentation **manually** please execute the next command

 ```cmd
 npm run readme